Amos Fortune: Purchase of freedom

 The first record of Amos Fortune is an unsigned "freedom paper" dated December 30, 1763.
-In it Fortune's owner, Ichabod Richardson, a "tanner of Woburn, in the province of Massachusetts-bay in New England" outlines an agreement with Fortune that at the end of four years Amos would be "Discharged, Freed, and Set at Liberty from my service power & Command for ever...."
+In it, Fortune's owner, Ichabod Richardson, a "tanner of Woburn, in the province of Massachusetts-bay in New England," outlines an agreement with Fortune that at the end of four years, Amos would be "Discharged, Freed, and Set at Liberty from my service power & Command forever...."
 When Richardson died unexpectedly in 1768, his will contained no mention of Fortune's freedom.
 Fortune then negotiated with Richardson's heirs to "pay off his bond."
 He made the last payment in 1770 and subsequently purchased his freedom.

 After purchasing his freedom, Fortune continued to live and work in Woburn.
 He bought land and built a house with help from his first mistress's family.
-His wife, Lily Twombly—whom he purchased for twenty pounds from Josiah Bowers of Billerica—died within that year, 1775.
+He purchased his first wife from Josiah Bowers of Billerica, but she died within a year of their marriage.
 On November 9, 1779, Fortune purchased the freedom of a woman named Violet (also spelled Violate, including on her tombstone) from James Baldwin.
 They were married the next day in Woburn.
 Violate and Amos adopted a daughter, Celyndia, after they were married.

 Life in Jaffrey

 In 1781, Fortune moved to Jaffrey to establish himself as a tanner.
 His first home and tannery were at the foot of a hill west of what is now the Jaffrey Center Common (located in the Jaffrey Center Historic District) on land set aside for a yet-to-be-named minister.
 A year later, Laban Ainsworth was called to be Jaffrey's first minister.
-Fortune remained on the property and the two men appear to have become friends.
+Fortune remained on the property, and the two men appeared to have become friends.

 In 1789, Fortune purchased 25 acres (100,000 m2) at another location on Tyler Brook.
-The house and barn which he built are still standing in their original location.
+The house and barn he built still stand in their original location.
 The road the house is on is now called Amos Fortune Road.

 Fortune's tannery appears to have prospered.
-He took on at least two apprentices and served clients in Massachusetts in addition to nearby New Hampshire towns.
+He took on at least two apprentices and served clients in Massachusetts and nearby New Hampshire towns.
 He became a full member of the First Church.
-Additionally, though a former slave, Fortune was a literate man.
-In 1797, he was a leading founder in the establishment of the Social Library, the town's first library.
+Additionally, though a former enslaved person, Fortune was a literate man.
+In 1797, he was a leading founder in establishing the Social Library, the town's first library.
 Years later, he was commissioned by this library to rebind a collection of books.